 Childhood and adult asthma have several similarities, such as symptoms and standard treatment, but there are also differences.

 The severity of symptoms can vary in both children and adults.

 Asthma that develops in childhood often involves symptoms that come and go.
 In adult-onset asthma, symptoms are more likely to be persistent and less well controlled.

-Adults that develop asthma may have faster lung-function decline that children.
+Adults that develop asthma may have faster lung function decline than children.
 Adults, especially by middle age, may have stiffening of the chest wall, which can make treating asthma more difficult.

 Adults are also at a higher risk of death due to asthma than children.
-According to the American Academy of Allergy, Asthma, and Immunology, 3,615 people died due to asthma in 2015.
+In 2019, 3,524 people died from asthma.
 Almost all of these people were over 18 years old.

 In many cases, adult-onset asthma takes longer to diagnose than asthma in childhood.
 This is partly due to confusion with other conditions that occur in adults but are rare in children.
 For example, asthma that develops in adulthood is sometimes confused with chronic obstructive pulmonary disease (COPD).